 Health, fitness, and nutrition are my passions, so I am excited about my first attempt to translate all of that into an online medium to share with the world.

-Other things about me: I am the mother of two lovely children, who keep life busy and amusing.
+Other things about me: I am the mother of three lovely children, who keep life busy and amusing.
 I have a bachelor's degree in psychology from Stanford University and a law degree from Cornell Law School.
 In my free time, I enjoy painting, hiking, swimming, working out, short travels, dancing, cooking, watching ice hockey, spending time with friends and family, and seeing shows and performances.

 Where to begin?
 Well, I am a former food glutton, and when I say glutton, I mean I would gorge myself in front of people to claim the title of eating the most at the table.
 It was repulsive to say the least.
 Although I'm sometimes still tempted to out-eat anyone at the table, particularly other dudes, I at least find the practice repulsive.
 I'll also admit that I didn't look my finest back in the day either.
 I was overweight, but didn't know just how overweight I looked until I later lost weight and looked back at my earlier pictures and thought, "Man, was I chubby!"
 I can only think my wife was into my attributes aside from my appearance at the time, since I can't say I was in the best shape.